rooootdev/lara/README.md

 ### implemented:
 - Font Overwrite
 - DirtyZero 2 (Broken)
-- MobileGestalt Editor (also probably broken, but successfully overwrites the mobilegestalt)
+- MobileGestalt Editor (also probably broken, but overwrites the mobilegestalt which can be shown in logs)

 ### coming soon:
 - File Manager (Full Disk r/w)